 A person with stage 3 chronic kidney disease (CKD) has moderate kidney damage.
 This stage is broken up into two: a decrease in glomerular filtration rate (GFR) for Stage 3A is 45-59 mL/min and a decrease in GFR for Stage 3B is 30-44 mL/min.
 As kidney function declines waste products can build up in the blood causing a condition known as “uremia.”
 In stage 3 a person is more likely to develop complications of kidney disease such as high blood pressure, anemia (a shortage of red blood cells) and/or early bone disease.

-Symptoms may start to become present in stage 3, such as:
+Symptoms may start to become present in stage 3:

-As stage 3 progresses, the NKF recommends the patient see a nephrologist (a doctor who specializes in treating kidney disease).
-Nephrologists examine kidney patients and perform lab tests so they can gather information about their condition to offer the best advice for treatment.
+As stage 3 progresses, a patient should see a nephrologist (a doctor who specializes in treating kidney disease).
+Nephrologists examine patients and perform lab tests so they can gather information about their condition to offer the best advice for treatment.
 The nephrologist’s goal is to help their patient keep their kidneys working as long as possible.

 In addition to eating right and taking prescribed medicines, exercising regularly and not smoking are helpful to prolonging kidney health.
 Patients should talk to their doctors about an exercise plan.
 Doctors can also provide tips on how to stop smoking.